Git Ops Workshop

 Clone the workshop repository

-Browse to this Workshop to create your fork, later on we'll be using this fork to steer your local cluster.
+Browse to this Workshop to create your fork,

 Clone your forked repo to your local machine.